9ae/bellave/Sun and Moon.md

 Kai: *startled by Elanor's response*

 Elanor: It feels no matter what I do, no matter how hard I try.
-Our marriage is bonded to sail off the end of the earth. it's just... we were going to work things out.
-He finally agree to see counseling together.
+Our marriage is bonded to sail off the end of the earth.

-Kai: Uh no, not the one next door...

-Elanor: No, someone from church recommend us a guy from Auburndale.

 # S 2: noon Diane
 > Mentions lunch form Press
 Starts to hint that Diane knows Elanor
-Gets into the details of Ken's murder - he was hit by a black cadallac We see that Diane was really in love with someone (with whom, it's never clarified)
+Gets into the details of Ken's murder - he was hit by a black cadallac We see that Diane was really in love with someone (with whom, it's never clarified).
+We are starting suspect Diane too.

 # S 3: evening Elanor
 > Shows how Elanor was feeling about the whole situation
 > Kai finally catches Elanor in a lie.
-Seems like we have the killer
+Seems like we have the killer.
+Elanor is wearing a silk shaw.

+ Elanor: it's just... we were going to work things out.
+He finally agree to see counseling together.

+Kai: Uh no, not the one next door?
+She's a quack, just skip the formalities and go see the one in the basement if you really want to fix your marriage.

 Kai: Did you kill Kenji Ishida?